Claudia-Barrera/Nanopore_16S/README.md

 mkdir 06_QualityControl_2
 conda activate Nanoplot

-# 1. Create a quality check for data already separated in barcodes - Before cleaning
+# 1. Check the quality of the separated barcodes before cleaning
 for file in 03_Demultiplexing/barcode* do
         folder=$(basename ${file})